How to Reuse Used Green Tea Leaves?

 1. Sleep well at night

-To get a good night’s sleep, you can place dried green tea leaves into your pillow.
+To get a good night’s sleep, you can place dried green tea leaves on your pillow.
 This helps in providing relief from sleeplessness, keeps blood pressure under control, and helps in soothing a headache.

 This trick is great for a relaxing sleep and in addition to that, there is a lovely fragrance that lingers in the air!
 I am using a green tea pillow myself and believe me, it really gives a peaceful sleep.